layerswap/project-stork/README.md

 This function aims to determine if `msg.Sender` has an associated Twitter handle.
 If a handle is found, the function will release the previously locked funds to `msg.Sender`.

 To prevent the need for multiple transactions, the `claimFundsImmediately` parameter can be set to `true` during the initial `claimTwitterHandle` call.
-Doing so will allow the funds to be claimed immediately after the Twitter handle is successfully verified and mapped to the on-chain address, without requiring any further interaction with the contract.
+Doing so will allow the funds to be claimed immediately after the Twitter handle is successfully verified and mapped to the on-chain address without requiring any further interaction with the contract.

 ### Summary